huckgroup/OED/README.md

 # OED
+NOTE that this software has been adapted, modified and improved for different projects and aplications:
+For more comprehensive READMEs go to the subfolders for each project

 Compile models from a manually defined set of equations to AMICI, this applies to any ODE system Perform identification analysis and optimal experimental design (i.e. obtain a series of time dependent inupts for you model which improve parameter estimations)